top of page

 Kauai is my favorite destination in Hawaii.
 A lush tropical oasis, the island is home to emerald valleys, green mountain peaks, roaring waterfalls and sweeping canyons.
-They call it the Garden Island for good reason - it's a hiker's paradise, and the Jurassic Park feels are off-the-charts.
-While the outdoor scene is truly spectacular, Kauai does not have the lavish five-star resorts, shopping centers and restaurant scene that you'll find on Oahu, Maui and Hawaii.
+They call it the Garden Island for good reason – it’s a hiker’s paradise, and the Jurassic Park feels are off-the-charts.
+While the outdoor scene is truly spectacular, Kauai does not have the lavish five-star resorts, shopping centers and restaurant scene that you’ll find on Oahu, Maui and Hawaii.
 If any of those are a priority, Kauai might not be for you.
-Life on Kauai moves at a relaxed pace - the vibes are incredibly chill, and typical day involves hiking, snorkeling, kayaking adventures, scenic drives or bumming it on the beach.
+Life on Kauai moves at a relaxed pace – the vibes are incredibly chill, and a typical day involves hikes, snorkeling, kayak adventures, scenic drives or bumming it on the beach.
 Below is my guide to all this (and more!) to help you plan the ultimate trip to Kauai.
-This post may contain affiliate links.

-One week.
-It might seem like a short trip, but seven days is the right amount of time on Kauai.
+SEVEN DAYS.
+It might seem like a short trip, but a week is the right amount of time on the island.
 A week will get you to the best hiking trails, waterfalls, beaches, viewpoints and restaurants, and all at a pretty relaxed pace.

 One of the prettiest beach backdrops in the Hawaiian Islands is here at Tunnels Beach.
 Outfit details: Lovers + Friends one piece, linked here.